Australian Labradoodle Coat Types

 Behind their often-praised friendly and intelligent temperament, the Australian Labradoodle’s coat is the most desired feature of the breed.
 It is loved by those with dog allergies in particular because it is low-shedding or non-shedding and very allergy friendly.
 But the benefits of a non-shedding dog are more than just stopping sneezes and sniffles.

 Anyone that has had the daily task of sweeping their furry floors and cleaning the hair-covered upholstery will appreciate the low or no-shed Australian Labradoodle coat!
-They do need to be brushed or combed on a regular basis and a biannual haircut keeps their peepers from getting the shaggy-dog treatment, but overall their coat maintenance is fairly low.
+They do need to be brushed or combed and receive regularly scheduled haircuts to keep their peepers from getting lost in the coat.

 And no matter how much we all love our pets, I don’t know anyone that loves that “wet dog” smell!
 I marvel every time my wet pup comes in the house and smells just as nice as she did when she went out dry.
 Because Australian Labradoodles shed less than other breeds, they also don’t come with this unpleasant aspect of dog-ownership that most of us would rather do without.
 What’s not to love?

 Coat Types: Wavy Fleece, Curly Fleece, Straight Fleece, & Wool

 Since we only breed Multi-Generational Australian Labradoodles, our pups will either have a fleece, wavy fleece, curly fleece or wool coat.

 Wavy Fleece Coat